seflaherty/greendrake/docs/topics/wsl/enabling-and-hacking.md

 15. PS > `wsl --shutdown`
 16. PS > `wsl`
 17. YOURUSER@ubuntu: `systemctl is-active dbus`
 ↩ active
-18. YOURUSER@ubuntu: ...created an `/etc/rc.local` so a "run control" script may be used by `systemd` (caveat: This use case is deprecated)
+18. YOURUSER@ubuntu: ...created an `/etc/rc.local` so a "run control" script may be used by `systemd` (caveat: This use case is deprecated).

 ### Carryover of `systemd` support
 *tl;dr I just wanted a small webserver for some local static content.*
-1. root@ubuntu" `touch /etc/systemd/system/darkhttpd.service`
+1. root@ubuntu: `touch /etc/systemd/system/darkhttpd.service`
 2. Paste in the `darkhttpd.service` services code from below.
 3. root@ubuntu: `systemctl enable --now darkhttpd`
 4. root@ubuntu: `systemctl status darkhttpd`
 5. root@ubuntu: `systemctl daemon-reload` (optional, done re-edit to the service file)

 If everything has gone well, you have an `httpd` process for serving that content.
 Just as ordered.

 ## Resources
 [Microsoft docs: WSL Troubleshooting](https://docs.microsoft.com/en-us/windows/wsl/troubleshooting)